Invasion of the Body Snatchers (1978 film): Production

 Considered a "low-budget" Allied Artist film, the movie was made on a budget of $350,000.
+The film was originally being developed by Warner Bros. in 1977, though the project was dropped after the box office failure of Exorcist II: The Heretic where it was then picked by United Artists.
+Producer Robert H. Solo stated he lobbied for the rights to the book as early as 1976, noting: "It was a long and very hairy process."
 Principal photography began on February 19, 1978 and closed on April 29, 1978.

 Director Philip Kaufman had been a fan of the 1956 film, which he likened to "great radio", although he had not read the novel until after he agreed to direct the film.
 "I thought, 'Well this doesn't have to be a remake as such.
 It can be a new envisioning that was a variation on a theme'," he said on the film's 40th anniversary.
 The first change he anticipated was filming in color; the second was changing the location to San Francisco.
 "Could it happen in the city I love the most?
 The city with the most advanced, progressive therapies, politics and so forth?
 What would happen in a place like that if the pods landed there and that element of 'poddiness' was spread?"

 Cinematographer Michael Chapman worked with Kaufman to try to capture the film noir feel of the original in color, reviewing some classics of that genre before production.
 Some of the elements they borrowed were shots with light giving way to shadow and shooting from evocative angles.
 They used certain color tinges to indicate that some characters were now pod people.
 "When they're running along the Embarcadero and the huge shadows appear first, those are sort of classic film noir images", the director said.

 Sound editor Ben Burtt, who had helped create many of the signature sounds from Star Wars the year before, also added to the film's ambience.
 Natural sounds that mix with the city's more industrial noises give way to just the latter as the film progresses.
 Among them are the grinding noises of garbage trucks, a common urban sound that slowly becomes horrific as it becomes clear that most of what they are processing is the discarded husks that remain of pre-pod human bodies.
 Burtt also designed the shriek when pod people see a surviving human, a sound Kaufman said was composed of many elements, including a pig's squeal.